Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 Network Testing

+UAE has excellent connectivity, but apps still need to handle poor connections gracefully.
 We test on 3G, slow WiFi, and offline scenarios.
 Users should never see a blank screen or lose data because of a network hiccup.

 Security Testing